 register_taxonomy() function.
 The second parameter of this function is the post type(s) that the taxonomy applies to, and if you want to use more than one post type you include them in an array.

-So if you’ve registered a review post type and want to register a genre taxonomy which will apply to reviews, pages and posts, you register the taxonomy with this:
+So if you’ve registered a review post type and want to register a genre taxonomy which will apply to reviews, pages, and posts, you register the taxonomy with this:

 The first parameter is the taxonomy ID, the second is the array of post types and the third is the arguments for the taxonomy you’ve already defined.

-By applying taxonomies to pages as well as your custom post type, you can create styling for reviews, posts and pages in that genre.
+By applying taxonomies to pages as well as your custom post type, you can create styling for reviews, posts, and pages in that genre.
 You can also take things further by identifying what category a given page is in and then running a custom query in your page template that outputs posts and reviews from that category after the page content.
 Or you could display the page contents with the reviews and posts on the taxonomy archive page.
 The sky’s the limit!

-Taxonomies, Categories, Tags and Terms Can Be Very Powerful
+Taxonomies, Categories, Tags, and Terms Can Be Very Powerful

 The ability to register your own taxonomies is one of the things that turned WordPress into a content management system instead of a simple blogging platform.
-By making use of all of the methods of classifying your content that are available, you can create bespoke sites that display exactly what content you want them to, where you want them to.
+By making use of all of the methods of classifying your content that is available, you can create bespoke sites that display exactly what content you want them to, where you want them to.